Danny Buggs

-Daniel Buggs (born April 22, 1953) is a former American football wide receiver for the New York Giants and Washington Redskins of the National Football League, the Edmonton Eskimos of the Canadian Football League, and the Tampa Bay Bandits and San Antonio Gunslingers of the United States Football League.
+Daniel Buggs (born April 22, 1953) is an American former professional football player who was a wide receiver for the New York Giants and Washington Redskins of the National Football League (NFL), the Edmonton Eskimos of the Canadian Football League (CFL), and the Tampa Bay Bandits and San Antonio Gunslingers of the United States Football League (USFL).

-High school
+Early life and college

-Danny Buggs was a star at football powerhouse Avondale High School in Avondale Estates, GA.
+Buggs was a star at football powerhouse Avondale High School in Avondale Estates, Georgia.

-College career

 After sitting out a year in 1971, forced to for academic reasons by coach Bobby Bowden, and rejecting offers from Arizona State, Clemson and Florida State, Buggs made an immediate impact in 1972.
 He scored a whopping 84 points, including punt returns, and also averaged a touchdown every five times he touched the ball.

 Buggs was a 1973 Kodak first-team All-American from West Virginia University, who owns the longest catch from scrimmage in West Virginia school history against Penn State in 1973 for 96 yards and a touchdown.
 He was also the first Mountaineer to post back-to-back 100 yard receiving games.
 In 1974, he was selected to play in the Hula Bowl and the Senior Bowl, helping the East top the West with a touchdown in the Hula Bowl.

 He ranks fourth in career receiving yards with 1,796 and touchdown receptions with 15 and holds the West Virginia record for most career yards per reception with a 20.9 average.
 He is often considered one of the greatest receivers in West Virginia University football history, along with greats such as Reggie Rembert, Jerry Porter, Chris Henry, and David Sills.